craig8196/the-river-protocol/PROTOCOL.md

 If the address+port are already in use then reject as potentially malicious, let a timeout cleanup the entry.
 Otherwise, create a temporary entry for the client.
-Floods of open connection requests should be met with increasing rejctions and fewer accepted packets.
+Floods of open connection requests should be met with increasing rejections and fewer accepted packets.
 If extreme cullings are taking place then errors will be emitted.
 The packet is sealed with the servers public key, this helps ensure that the